 Students may enroll in courses at the other location if the course needed is not taught on their respective campus.
-Students must have the approval of the Sandhills Program Director and the advisor before registering.
+Students must have the approval of the Sandhills Program Director, the Department Chair and the advisor before registering.

 Major in Teacher Education